-Please bring 3 bottles of this month's style homebrew that you want to share or a different style of your homebrew.
+Please bring 3 bottles of this month's style homebrew that you want to share, OR a different style of your homebrew.
 When bringing your homebrew to share, please bring your recipe to tell everyone about your brew.

 Styles of each month: January – Barleywine, Winter Warmer, Strong Ales February - Belgian/French Ales, Lambics and funky stuff March – English Ales and Milds April - Lagers, Kolsch and Hybrids and Alts May – Cider, Cysers, Perry and Meads

 June - Pale Ale, IPA and Ryes July – Ambers and Reds August – Wheat, Wit, Weizens and Fruit Beers September – Scottish Ales and Browns October – Oktoberfest, Pumpkin, and Spiced Beers November – Stouts and Porters December – Saturday, Dec.
 8 Christmas party, best of cellar and potluck lunch

 Thursday, May 5, 2011

 How Do You Know When?

 BYO asked, “You know you are a homebrewer when . . .” • it’s more important to brew than buy Christmas presents.

 • your four-year-old is on a first name basis with the owner of the homebrew shop.

 • every vacation, road trip or errand turns into a quest for breweries, beer and beer equipment.